dukesphere/samples/dukedoc/duke_api_ref.md

  2. [Run](#running) the sample application.

- 3. Create scripts or a web applications for the API requests and responses you need to handle.
+ 3. Create scripts or a web application for the API requests and responses you need to handle.

     Your scripts require a SOAP library (for example, SOAP::Lite with Perl or suds